 - IL-17 and Autoimmune Risk: Curcumin was found to decrease IL-17 (in an animal study).[ref]

-- HMGB1 and Inflammasome activation: Curcumin has been shown in animal studies to inhibit HMGB1 release.[ref][ref]
+- HMGB1 and Inflammasome activation: In animal studies, Curcumin inhibits HMGB1 release.[ref][ref]

 Berberine is a natural supplement with some amazing research for reducing high blood glucose levels and high cholesterol.
 The drawback, though, is poor absorption in the intestines, decreasing its effectiveness.
 Berberine article